 AFADs will not be paid for separately.
 AFADs may be used as a supplement or an alternate to flaggers in accordance with the Plans, Standard Plans, Index 102-603, and the APL vendor drawings.
 Include the cost for AFADs in Maintenance of Traffic, Lump Sum.

-102-9.19 Temporary Lane Separator: Furnish, install, maintain, remove and relocate temporary lane separator in accordance with the Plans and Standard Plans, Index 102-600.
+102-9.16 Temporary Lane Separator: Use temporary lane separators (asphalt or portable) in accordance with the TTCP and Standard Plans,.
+Provide 12-inch openings for drainage at a maximum spacing of 25 feet with longitudinal grades of one percent or less, or 50 feet with longitudinal grades of greater than one percent.
+Use tapered ends at the beginning and end of each run of the temporary lane separator to form a gradual increase in height from pavement level to the top of the temporary lane separator.
+Match the color of the base to the color of the associated pavement marking.
+Mount tubular markers, vertical panels, or opposing traffic lane divider panels, but do not intermix devices within the limits where the temporary lane separator is used.

+Temporary lane separators can only by supplemented with the following approved fixed (surface mounted) channelizing devices:

+1. Temporary tubular markers

+2. Vertical panels, or

+3. Opposing traffic lane dividers to separate opposing vehicular traffic on a two-lane two-way operation.

+Do not intermix these channelizing devices within the limits of where the lane separator is used.

-Anchor the portable temporary lane separator with a removable anchor bolt.
+When using portable temporary lane separators, anchor the portable temporary lane separator with a removable anchor bolt.
 Use epoxy on bridge decks where anchoring is not allowed.
 Remove the epoxy from the bridge deck by hydroblasting or other method approved by the Engineer.

 Repair any damage to the existing pavement caused by the removal of temporary lane separator.

-102-9.21 Type III Barricades: Use type III barricades in accordance with the TTCP and Standard Plans.
+102-9.17 Type III Barricades: Use type III barricades in accordance with the TTCP and Standard Plans.
 Ensure stripes are sloping downward in the direction road users are to pass.
 Mount sign panels in accordance with the manufacturer’s instructions.
 Do not place ballast on any rails, or higher than 13 inches above the driving surface.
 Do not splice the retroreflective sheeting.